 Social Security Disability benefits are meant to be a financial safety net to catch people who have fallen on hard times due to an injury or illness.
 Yet, for so many people, the net fails because they did not understand the application process or missed the smallest detail.
 If you will need the benefits of Social Security soon, then you should start by learning some basic information about the Social Security Administration (SSA), Social Security Disability Insurance (SSDI), and supplemental security income (SSI), as well as how to correctly apply for your benefits.

-What are SSI or Social Security Disability Benefits?
+What are SSI & Social Security Disability Benefits?

 Who Qualifies for SSI Disability Benefits?

-The SSI program pays benefits to disabled adults and children who have limited income and resources.
+The SSI program pays benefits to disabled applicants who have limited income and resources.
 Disability benefits are payable to people 65 and older without disabilities who meet the financial limits.
-People who have worked long enough may also be able to receive Social Security disability or retirement benefits as well as SSI.
+People who have worked long enough can also receive Social Security disability or retirement benefits in addition to SSI.

-- Open the Social Security Children with Disabilities Guide here
+- Social Security Children with Disabilities Guide here

-- Here’s the Guide for Adults with Disabilities to SSI Benefits
+- Guide for Adults with Disabilities to SSI Benefits

-No, you do not have to have a disability to qualify for benefits.
-SSI benefits are also payable to all age 65 and older without disabilities who meet certain criteria & financial limits.
+No, you do not need to have a disability to qualify for benefits provided by the Social Security Administration and its programs.
+SSI benefits, in particular, are payable to anyone age 65 and older without disabilities but who also meet certain criteria and financial limits.